Timing synchronization function

 Timing synchronization is achieved by stations periodically exchanging timing information through beacon frames.
-In (infra) BSS, the AP sends the TSF information in the beacons.
+In (intra) BSS, the AP sends the TSF information in the beacons.
 In Independent Basic Service Set (IBSS, ad-hoc), each station competes to send the beacon.

 Each station maintains a TSF timer counting in increments of microseconds (μs).
 Stations adopt a received timing if it is later than the station’s own TSF timer.

 IBSS operation overview

 All stations in the IBSS adopt a common value, aBeaconPeriod, that defines the length of beacon intervals or periods.
-This value, established by the station that initiates the IBSS, defines a series of target beacon transmission times (TBTTs) exactly aBeaconPeriod time units apart.
+This value, established by the station that initiates the IBSS, defines a series of Target Beacon Transmission Times (TBTTs) exactly aBeaconPeriod time units apart.
 Time zero is defined to be a TBTT.